Creighton4Good/C4G-Program-Documents/governance.md

 Meetings are held monthly during active semesters.

 # 3. Student Leadership Team
 Student leaders serve as the operational core of Creighton4Good.
-Two co-leads (technical and organizational) are selected annually, alongside project leads and optional documentation or communications roles.
+These internship postions and are selected by semester.
 ### Responsibilities include:
+- Software Development
 - Coordinating sprint planning and development cycles
 - Managing GitHub organization settings and contributor onboarding
 - Reviewing pull requests and documentation
 - Mentoring peers and reporting progress to faculty advisors
+- Maintaining Program applications

 # 4. Project Governance
 Projects follow a four-stage lifecycle: Proposal, Active Development, Maintenance, and Archival.
 Each stage ensures continuity, mentorship, and documentation for future contributors.